RomeoGolf/crc24/README.md

 ### Documentation

-use `stack --haddock --no-haddock-hyperlink-source --haddock-arguments -odoc` to get the project documentation in the `/doc` directory in the current directory.
+use `stack build --haddock --no-haddock-hyperlink-source --haddock-arguments -odoc` to get the project documentation in the `/doc` directory in the current directory.